 summer program!
 1127 E. Battlefield Rd.
 Springfield.
 (417)883-1234.

 The Discovery Center is truly a wonderful place to spend time with your child!
 We like it so much that we are annual season pass holders.
 All four of our kids love it despite the difference in their ages.
 The Discovery Center offers several floors of themed exhibits and changes the exhibits frequently keeping our kids engaged each visit.
 DCS also offers quite a few “special” events throughout the year, giving children an opportunity to explore various aspects of science in a fun way.
 We’ve enjoyed bubble fest, a Halloween-themed night of activities, and David and I have also participated in adults only nights…who says you can’t play together on date night right?
-They also offer camps for children during spring break and summer.
+They also offer camps for children during spring break and summer as well.
 It’s pretty obvious that I’m a loyal supporter but seriously if you haven’t taken your kids here, you’re truly missing out!
 The Discovery Center is open Tuesday-Thursday 9am-5pm, Friday-Saturday 9am-6pm, and Sunday 1pm-5pm.
 Adults $12, Children(3-15) $8, Senior Citizens $10 and children under 3 are free. *Military families receive free admission at DCS.

 Because I don’t want you to miss out on all that the Discovery Center has to offer, I’ll clue you in to this awesome coupon